 Further to the parallel descriptions of the news reaching the people and the leader, the stories of Esther and Jonah both describe two independent reactions to the decree, the response of the leaders (Mordecai and Esther, king of Nineveh) and the response of the people (the Jews of Persia, people of Nineveh).
-Only after the parallel descriptions of mourning do the leaders (Esther, and Mordecai acting as her emissary in Shushan, and the king of Nineveh) address the people with the call to expand the expressions of a mourning.
-At first, the mourning takes place on two parallel levels (people and leaders); later, in the second stage the leader commands additional mourning.
-These stages are unique and have no biblical parallels.
+Only after the parallel descriptions of mourning do the leaders (Esther, and Mordecai acting as her emissary in Shushan, and the king of Nineveh) address the people with the call to expand the expressions of the mourning..
+These double? stages are unique and have no biblical parallels.

 In each of the stories, the response of the people and the response of the leadership is similar but not identical.
 Mordecai’s responses include tearing his clothes, wearing sackcloth, and ashes, and “crying loudly and bitterly” (Esth.
 4:1).
 After Esther becomes aware of the decree and responds positively to Mordecai’s demands, she order the Jews of Shushan to fast for three days (Esth.
 4:16).
 Their mournful response includes not only fasting but also weeping, wailing, sackcloth, and ashes (Esth.
 4:3).
 Comparing their responses, we see that Mordecai’s “crying loudly and bitterly” parallels the weeping and wailing of his people, the Jews.
 Both Mordecai and the people wear sackcloth and ashes.
 Their responses differ in that only Mordecai tears his clothing, and only the people fast.
 From Esther’s words, it emerges that she intends to fast, and it can be assumed that Mordecai joined the rest of the Jews in Shushan for the three-day fast.